vsrinivas/fuchsia/development/languages/dart/mods.md

 ## Running the Examples on Fuchsia

-You can run an example module without going through the full-blown user shell.
+You can run an example module without going through the full-blown session shell.
 The available URLs for for flutter module examples are:

 *   `hello_mod`

-After a successful build of fuchsia, type the following command from the zx console to run the basemgr with the dev user shell:
+After a successful build of fuchsia, type the following command from the zx console to run the basemgr with the dev session shell:

 ```
 killall scenic  # Kills all other mods.
-basemgr --user_shell=dev_user_shell --user_shell_args=--root_module=hello_mod
+basemgr --session_shell=dev_session_shell --session_shell_args=--root_module=hello_mod
 ```

 # Basics